hydephp/develop/customization.md

 > Before editing Blade views you should familiarize yourself with how they work in the official documentation https://laravel.com/docs/9.x/blade.

 To edit the default component you need to publish them first using the `hyde publish:views` command.

+## Frontend Styles
+Hyde is designed to not only serve as a framework but a whole starter kit and comes with a Tailwind starter template for you to get up and running quickly.

+Please see the chapter in the [Getting Started](getting-started.html) page to learn more.